brohrer/dsmq/README.md

 - Many clients can read messages of the same topic.
 It is a one-to-many pulication model.

-- A get client will not be able to read any of the messages that were put into the queue before it started.
+- A client will not be able to read any of the messages that were put into a queue before it connected.

 - A client will get the oldest message available on a requested topic.
 Queues are first-in-first-out.